Gardens of the Month

 Like many of us, garden owners have had a lot of time on their hands over the past year and the outcome is that the gardens of the West Cork Garden Trail have never looked better.
 In line with the recent relaxations around movement, many of our 27 gardens are now open and operating in accordance with guidelines on social distancing and hand hygiene.
 You will find specific opening details for each individual garden on this site.
 Whilst every effort is being made to ensure information is accurate and up to date, we advise calling a garden or visiting their own website/social media pages before travelling for the latest opening information.

 The weather is a topic which is rarely far from a gardener’s lips, but climate change is something we can no longer ignore.
 Many of us gardeners on the Trail are making great efforts to improve the sustainability of our gardens.
 Whether it is with more naturalistic, wildlife friendly planting, or making efforts to reduce use of plastic or growing more edible crops, we all have our part to play, and we as gardeners will be happy to share our experiences.

 Gardens have never been more important as havens for wildlife and biodiversity and as places of peace and tranquillity.
 All these qualities are evident in the diverse range of gardens we have for you to visit, from large gardens as part of stately homes, to smaller private little gems.

-There will be more special events this year, some listed in the brochure and some still to be announced.
-So, on behalf of all the participants of The West Cork Garden Trail I send out a warm welcome and look forward to seeing you in our gardens in 2020.
+On behalf of all the participants of The West Cork Garden Trail I send out a warm welcome and look forward to seeing you in our gardens.
 We would like to thank our stalwart benefactors The Gwendoline Harold Barry Trust and Cork County Council, both of whom make generous donations that help to make the running of the Trail possible.

 Chairperson, West Cork Garden Trail